 - The vertebral column protects the spinal cord.

 - Provides structural support by balancing the bodyweight

 - Provides attachment to pectoral and pelvic girdles and other muscles.

-Among the vertebrae of the spinal column, cervical is the thinnest and most delicate bones.
+The cervical is the most delicate and the thinnest bones of the vertebral column.
 The cervical vertebrae are formed of 7 vertebrae.
-The cervical vertebrae are stacked along the length of the neck to form a continuous column between the skull and the chest.
-The cervical vertebrae are named according to its position from the skull to the chest.
+The seven cervical vertebrae are arranged along the length of the neck.
+They are named according to its position from the skull to the chest.
 The superior C1 or first cervical vertebrae to C7 or the seventh cervical vertebrae constitute the cervical vertebrae.
 The C1 vertebrae are named as Atlas whose function is to hold up the skull.
 Also, C2 is named as Axis since it serves as the axis for the skull and atlas to rotate while turning head from one side to another.

 It is placed at the mid-back of the human body.
 The main function is to hold the rib cage and to protect the heart and lungs.
 The twelve thoracic vertebrae are named T1 to T12.
 Thoracic vertebrae are the unique one other than the remaining vertebrae as it supports the ribs.

 These are the largest in the vertebral column and comprises of 5 vertebrae bones between the rib cage and pelvis.
 The lumbar vertebrae are named from L1 to L5.
 L1 is closest to the thoracic vertebrae whereas L5 is adjacent to the pelvis.
 The lumbar vertebrae functions as the load-bearing structure.